Charles Rosher: Biography

 Charles Rosher was born in London in 1885.
 According to an interview of him in the documentary The Image Makers: The Adventures of America's Pioneer Cinematographers, he was originally unhappily studying naval architecture, but enrolled in London Polytechnic's school of photography, photography being a hobby of his.
 He eventually became an assistant to Richard Speaight, the official photographer of the British royal family.

-After attending a conference in Rochester, New York, in 1908, he decided to stay in the United States, as the pay was much better and he did not have to wear a morning coat.
+After attending a conference in Rochester, New York in 1908, he decided to stay in the United States, as the pay was much better and he did not have to wear a morning coat.
 He became a newsreel cameraman.
 In 1910, he went to work for David Horsley in his production company in New Jersey.
 Because early film was largely restricted to using daylight, Horsley relocated his production company to Hollywood in 1911, taking Rosher with him, and opened the first movie studio there.
 This made Rosher the first full-time cameraman in Hollywood.

 In 1913, Rosher went to Mexico to shoot newsreel footage of Pancho Villa's rebellion.
 In January 1919, he was one of the 15 founders of the American Society of Cinematographers and served as the group's first vice-president.
 In the 1920s, he was one of the more sought-after cinematographers in Hollywood, and was a personal favourite of stars such as Mary Pickford, working with her, first on A Little Princess (1917), then on all the films she acted in from How Could You, Jean?
 (1918) to My Best Girl (1927).

 However, they had a falling out over the restrictions the sound department wanted to impose in shooting Coquette (1929), Pickford's first talking picture, and Karl Struss took over the cinematography.
 His work with Struss on F. W. Murnau's 1927 film Sunrise: A Song of Two Humans is viewed as a milestone in cinematography and won the pair the first Academy Award for cinematography in 1929.
 He shot five films for producer David O. Selznick, including Rockabye (1932), Our Betters (1933) and Little Lord Fauntleroy (1936).

 Rosher worked at several studios, but spent the last 12 years of his career exclusively at Metro-Goldwyn-Mayer, shooting such films as Annie Get Your Gun, Show Boat, Kiss Me Kate, and The Yearling.

 He was rumoured to have been Anna May Wong's lover when she was 20.

 Rosher is the father of actress Joan Marsh and cinematographer Charles Rosher Jr. (1935–2015), who filmed 3 Women (1977) and A Wedding (1978) for Robert Altman, as well as Semi-Tough (1977), The Onion Field (1979) and Independence Day (1983).

+Death

 Rosher died of an accidental fall in Lisbon, Portugal, on 15 January 1974.
-He was 88.
+He was 88 years old.